Dave Kane: Radio career

 Dave Kane has been involved in the field of radio for over 50 years, beginning in 1962, when he was 14 years old.
 His first radio-related job was at Pawtucket's WPAW where he acted as an intern for radio legend Chuck Stevens (an inductee into the Rhode Island Radio Hall of Fame).
 Kane's first paying radio job at the now-defunct WKFD in North Kingstown lasted for just one day.

 His involvement in talk radio began in the early 1970s when he worked as a producer for WJAR radio and filled in for the other hosts.
-From that point forward, Kane has carved a successful niche in Rhode Island talk radio, spending time at various stations throughout the state, including WPRO and WHJJ, the two of largest and most powerful talk stations in the state.
-In 2005, Kane joined WNRI in Woonsocket, Rhode Island, becoming a weekday host in the 10am to 12pm time slot.
+From that point forward, Kane has carved a successful niche in Rhode Island talk radio, spending time at various stations throughout the state, including WPRO and WHJJ, two of the largest and most powerful talk stations in the state.
+In 2005, Kane joined WNRI in Woonsocket, Rhode Island, becoming a weekday host in the 10a.m. to noon time slot.
 Kane and WNRI parted ways in 2009.

-Dave Kane returned to the airwaves as a weekend host on WARA (formerly WRNP and WARL) in Attleboro, Massachusetts and currently occupies the 9am to 12pm time slot on Saturdays.
+Dave Kane returned to the airwaves as a weekend host on WARA (formerly WRNP and WARL) in Attleboro, Massachusetts and currently occupies the 9a.m. to noon time slot on Saturdays.